bwks/sherpa-docs/docs/nodes/linux/rocky-linux.md

-# OpenSUSE Linux
+# Rocky Linux

 ## Base Image

-Base images can be downloaded from [OpenSUSE Cloud Images](https://download.opensuse.org/repositories/Cloud:/Images:/).
+Base images can be downloaded from the [Rocky Downloads](https://rockylinux.org/download) page.

 Look for the Generic No Cloud image.